 The Student Handbook/Datebook addresses the resources and activities available to Harper students outside the classroom and also includes the regulations and policies governing student life at Harper.
-The Datebook section lists events already planned for the semester-athletics, cultural events and official College calendar dates.

-The Datebook is designed for daily use, so that you can plan both the "must-do" and "liketo" activities for a great year at Harper.
+The Datebook is designed for daily use, so that you can plan both the "must-do" and "like-to" activities for a great year at Harper.